 For instance, all the premeds majoring in science only had science courses to study and we all know it is easy to lose ones focus here.
 But for me, if I got bored with science I could always switch to my political science material.

 This provided a break from completing problem sets or memorizing equations and formulas.

-When conducting you college major search I want you to remember that you have the rest of your life to dedicate to science, so college is the perfect time to explore subjects which you otherwise would never have the opportunity to study.
+When conducting you college major search I want you to remember that you have the rest of your life to dedicate to science, so college is the perfect time to explore subjects you otherwise would not have the opportunity to study.

 Heres a quote from Northwestern University, which is applicable to your school too: